Characterizations of smooth projective horospherical varieties of Picard number one: Introduction

+The horospherical variety of type $(B_3, \alpha_1, \alpha_3)$ is a smooth hyperplane section of the Spinor variety $\mathbb S_{5}$ of dimension 10 and its variety of minimal rational tangents is a hyperplane section of the Grassmannian $\Gr(2,5)$.
+Any two smooth hyperplane sections of $\mathbb S_5$ are projectively equivalent (\cite{FH18}).
+Theorem \ref{main results} implies that the smooth hyperplane section of $\mathbb S_5$ can be characterized by the variety of minimal rational tangents.
+However, a smooth codimension two linear section of $\mathbb S_5$ does not have this property.
+Indeed, there are two non-isomorphic smooth codimension two linear sections of $\mathbb S_{5}$, both of which are quasi-homogeneous (Proposition 4.8 of \cite{BFM}) and have the same variety of minimal rational tangents being codim 2 linear section of $\Gr(2,5)$. \\

 This paper is organized as follows.
 We review the theory of varieties of minimal rational tangents and collect results on the second fundamental forms and the third fundamental forms of varieties of minimal rational tangents in Section \ref{sect:vmrt}.
 Section \ref{sect:geometric structures} devotes to the theory of geometric structures, correspondence between $G_0$-structures and ${\bf S}$-structures, and we review the prolongation methods which gives the local equivalence under the vanishing of sections of vector bundles associated to Lie algebra cohomology of degree 2.
 We describe the varieties of minimal rational tangents of smooth horospherical varieties of Picard number one in Section \ref{horospherical varieties}.

-In Section \ref{sect:horospherical BF type} -- Section \ref{sect:H2 cohomology}, restricting ourselves to horospherical varieties of type $B_m$ or of type $F_4$, we confirm that the requirements to apply theories in Section 2 and Section 3 hold.
-In Section \ref{sect:H2 cohomology}, we compute the Lie algebra cohomology $H^2(\frak g_-, \frak g)$.
-In Section \ref{sect:local equivalence}, we complete the proof of main Theorem.\\
+In the remaining sections, we prove Theorem \ref{main results} in the case when $X$ is $(B_m, \alpha_{m-1}, \alpha_m)$ or $(F_4, \alpha_2, \alpha_3)$ or $(B_3, \alpha_{1}, \alpha_3)$.
+For notational purposes, we break the case into two parts: The first two cases and the last case.
+Restricting ourselves to horospherical varieties $(B_m, \alpha_{m-1}, \alpha_m)$ and $(F_4, \alpha_2, \alpha_3)$, we confirm that the requirements to apply theories in Section 2 and Section 3 hold (Section \ref{sect:horospherical BF type}), we compute the Lie algebra cohomology $H^2(\mathfrak m, \mathfrak g)$ (Section \ref{sect:H2 cohomology}), and we show that any section of the associated vector bundle with fiber $H^2(\frak m,\frak g)$ vanishes, which completes the proof of main Theorem (Section \ref{sect:local equivalence}).
+In the final section, we repeat the same process for $X=(B_3, \alpha_{1}, \alpha_3)$.
+The computations are relatively shorter since the structure of the Lie algebra of $\Aut(X)$ and the projective geometry of the variety of minimal rational tangents are less complicated. \\